mooch443/trex/docs/parameters_trex.rst

 	**default value:** 0.7

 	The amount the expected speed is reduced over time when an individual is lost.
 When individuals collide, depending on the expected behavior for the given species, one should choose different values for this variable.
-If the individuals usually stop when they collide, this should be set to a value > 0.8.
-If the individuals are expected to move over one another, the value should be set to a small value > 0.
+If the individuals usually stop when they collide, this should be set to 1.
+If the individuals are expected to move over one another, the value should be set to ``0.7 > value > 0``.